 18. Anita (1967)

 Anita is a 1967 Indian suspense+thriller film, directed and written by Raj Khosla, and starring Manoj Kumar and Sadhana.
-The film is the last of the suspense-thriller trilogy of Khosla-Sadhana partnership.
-Woh Kaun Thi?
+The film is the last of the suspense-thriller trilogy of the Khosla-Sadhana partnership.
+Woh kaun thi?
 (1964) and Mera Saaya (1966) were the two previous films in the series.
-You may also watch it out these two movies.
+You may also watch these two movies.

 19. 100 Days (1991)

-100 Days is a Indian psychological thriller moviw released in 1991 starring Jackie Shroff, Madhuri Dixit, Moon Moon Sen, and Javed Jaffrey.
-The movie is a mystery thriller that follows the events in the life of a woman with Extrasensory perception.
-In the beginning of the film, she gets flashes of her sister’s death and that is what makes the plot of the movie.
+100 Day is an Indian psychological thriller movie released in 1991 starring Jackie Shroff, Madhuri Dixit, Moon Moon Sen, and Javed Jaffrey.
+The movie is a mystery thriller that follows the events in the life of a woman with extrasensory perception.
+At the beginning of the film, she gets flashes of her sister’s death and that is what makes the plot of the movie.
 The film was a superhit.
-It was a remake of Tamil movie Nooravathu Naal.
+It was a remake of the Tamil movie Nooravathu Naal.

 20. Hamraaz (1967)

-Here the list is not end.
+Here is the list that does not end.
 You may also check out some more Indian thriller+ suspense movies here.
 Just click on the blue link and enjoy it: